laurenah/golf-sv/README.md

 # or start the server and open the app in a new browser tab at golf.test:3000
 npm run dev -- --open
 ```

+or `make build` to run a docker container, and navigate to `golf.test:3000`

 ## How to play (TBI)